misiektoja/spotify_monitor/docs/setup-and-first-run.md

 The wizard recommends importing the monitoring account's saved Firefox login.
 On macOS and Linux it can also import from Chrome, Brave or Chromium.
 Those three browsers require the optional `pycookiecheat` package.
 If it is missing, the wizard can install it in a local Python installation.

-The wizard detects PyPI, a downloaded script, Docker or Docker Compose and prints matching commands.
-It also formats file paths for the current operating system.
+Both wizards display the detected installation method plus the selected configuration and dotenv destinations before the first prompt.
+They detect PyPI, a downloaded script, Docker or Docker Compose then print matching commands with paths formatted for the current operating system.

 Container setup destinations must stay inside `/data`.
 That directory is the current host directory mounted into the temporary setup container, so files written there survive `--rm`.
 The wizard rejects paths such as `/tmp/spotify_monitor.conf` instead of printing a command for a different file.